odinr/rollup/packages/plugin-lit-html-style/README.md

 ## Usage

-This module transforms css to a es6 template, you might need to transpile theplugin result.
+This module transforms css to a es6 template, you might need to transpile the plugin result.
 ```javascript
 // rollup.config.js
 import style from 'rollup-plugin-lit-html-style';